wp-plugins/frontpage-slideshow/readme.txt

 Then you got to addd thoses custom parameters to each slide-posts :

+    * fs-title : the slide title (default is the post title)
-    * fs-button-comment : the button specific message
+    * fs-button-comment : the button specific message (default : none)
-    * fs-comment : the comment
+    * fs-comment : the comment (default: none)
     * fs-link : the URL of page where to redirect users when they click on the picture, can be set to the page URL if none is given
     * fs-picture : the URL of the picture to display, the first picture on post-content is used if this parameter is missing